-A few words on the chef: Garibaldi’s wife Andrea signed him up for a masterclass in San Francisco with meat maestro Ryan Farr in 2010; he then spent the next three years learning about sustainable butchery in the US and France and developing ideas for his restaurant.
+A few words on the chef: Garibaldi’s wife Andrea signed him up for a masterclass in San Francisco with meat maestro Ryan Farr in 2010; he then spent the next three years learning about sustainable butchery in the US and France, developing ideas for his restaurant.

 A brief history: Osso opened in 2013 with just one semi-secret table at the back of Garibaldi’s meat emporium.
 But it proved so popular, not least with visiting international chefs, that it soon expanded into the adjacent dining space it occupies today.

 What’s the vibe?
-Casual, noisy and rustic – this is a joint to get your hands dirty and your (meat) juices flowing.
+Casual, noisy and rustic – this is a joint to get your hands dirty and become at one with your carnivorous self.